-This textbook is an adaptation of a project management book, and has been re-designed specifically for students studying Human Resources.
+This textbook is an adaptation of a practical human resources book for project management.
+It has been redesigned to include theoretical perspectives; and teacher and student resources.
 The purpose of this textbook is to provide a free resource to college students studying Project Management (PM) principals as they relate to Human Resources.
-By linking Project Management to Human Resources, the text is able to show the important role that Human Resources play at a strategic level.
+By linking Project Management to Human Resources, the text is able to show the important role that Human Resources play at a strategic and theoretical level.
 Human Resources focuses on people, both organizing them and managing them to achieve project success.